AndreiMiculita/nbv_mevs/README.md

 You might need to prepend `PYTHONPATH=.` to the commands for the imports to work.

 ## Visualization
-The figures in the report can be generated using the scripts in the `visualization` dir.
+The figures in the thesis can be generated using the scripts in the `visualization` dir.
+The output will be saved in the `assets` dir.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)